-With the 2022 year end fast approaching, Parry Jackson and Lewis Ratcliffe, Directors in our Business team, analyse key factors in relation to tax planning that business owners should be considering in preparation for this coming fiscal year.
+With the 2023/2024 financial year underway, Parry Jackson and Lewis Ratcliffe, Partners in our Business team, analyse key factors in relation to tax planning that business owners and managers should be considering for this fiscal year.

-Due to arrive on the same day, is an increase of the rate of Income Tax applicable to dividend income, also by 1.25%.
-At the basic rate of tax, dividends will attract a tax rate of 8.75%, at the higher rate 33.75%, and at the additional rate 39.35%.
+The rate of Income Tax applicable to dividend income, changed in April 2022 by 1.25%.
+For the last year, at the basic rate of tax, dividends have attracted a tax rate of 8.75%, at the higher rate 33.75%, and at the additional rate 39.35%.
 This has made the traditional extraction routes of owner-managed businesses more expensive, and as such, careful consideration of other avenues should be explored such as pension contributions, charitable donations and ISAs for example.

 Should you be reviewing the legal structure of your business?

 Reviewing the structure of your business may sound like a long-term consideration, which it is, but given the uncertainty of economies around the world, alongside increases in tax and rising costs, it’s important to consider if the structure of your business is aligned with your long and short-term goals.

 Is it still appropriate to be a sole trader/partnership, or is now the time to incorporate?

 Each structure has its own pros and cons, and it is not always about the tax that is payable.
 Whilst the draw of a company to pay lower tax rates has previously been a large factor in decision making, the gap is ever decreasing due to changes in tax legislation.